A sampling service redefining how we shop and use menstrual products

 Big Packs, Big and Costly Mistake.

-To uncover the root causes and importance of this issue in order to inform meaningful and effective design solutions, we conducted secondary research to understand the broader context of period product challenges, together with primary research that included a 38-response survey and 6 unstructured interviews.
+To uncover the root causes and significance of this issue and guide effective design decisions, we conducted secondary research to understand the broader context of period product challenges, complemented by primary research including a 38-response survey and 6 unstructured interviews.

 RESEARCH